 Select MINR for RAMP, select °C for UNIT, select 1-DP for DP, set RR=10.0.
 SV is set to 200°C initially, and changed to 100°C 30 minutes after power-up.
-The starting temperature is 30°C. After power-up, the process runs like the curve shown below:
+The starting temperature is 30°C. After power-up, the process runs like the curve shown in Figure 3.5.

 Note: When the ramp function is used, the lower display will show the current ramping value.
+The ramping value is an artificially determined setpoint created and updated by the control to match the ramp rate set by the user.
 However, it will revert to show the set point value as soon as the up or down key is touched for adjustment.
 The ramping value is initiated to process value either on power-up or when RR and/or the set point are changed.
 Setting RR to zero means no ramp function.